-No person, other than law enforcement officers when in the discharge of their official duties, may possess a weapon on premises owned, operated, managed, or controlled by the University.
-This exclusion applies to individuals with permits from the State of Tennessee or any other official entity to carry concealed weapons.
+No student may possess a weapon on premises owned, operated, managed, or controlled by the University.
+This includes students with permits from the State of Tennessee or any other official entity to carry concealed weapons.

 Examples of weapons include, but are not limited to, firearms, explosives, knives other than pocketknives (including any fixed blade knife), slingshots, blackjacks, and brass knuckles.
-No weapon of any kind may be kept in residence hall rooms or automobiles.
+No weapon or ammunition of any kind may be kept in residence hall rooms or automobiles.
+Weapons that are illegal in the state of Tennessee will be confiscated and not returned.